Meet the GEMSA Board Members

 President - Providers Division

 Bengie has been involved in Emergency Services for the last 33 years as an EMT/paramedic and has his Firefighter I and II.
 He currently serves as EMS Chief at Chatham EMS and continues to work part-time with the City of Guyton as a firefighter.
 Bengie has served as chairman of the EMSC for several years and remains a member of the council as well as the Chatham County EMS Advisory Council.
-Bengie is a graduate of the 2012 Georgia EMS Association Leadership Course.
+Bengie is a graduate of the 2012 Georgia EMS Association Leadership Course, and a 2019 ASM graduate through Fitch and Associates.
 He is also a charter member of the Georgia EMS Leadership Alumni, and he earned the GEMSA EMS Directors Certification in 2020.
+Also, in 2020, Bengie successfully achieved CAAS accreditation for Chatham EMS.
 Bengie is a member of Countryside Baptist Church where he serves as team leader of their Safety team.
 Bengie currently lives in Guyton, Ga with his wife Toni and daughter Makayla.